Gi60s/openapi-enforcer-middleware/docs-src/guide/server.md

 ---
 title: Server Setup
 subtitle: Guide
-description: The Open API Enforcer Middleware allows you to configure your server how you choose.
+description: The OpenAPI Enforcer Middleware allows you to configure your server how you choose.
 This document provides some best practices.
 ---

-The Open API Enforcer Middleware allows you to configure your server how you choose.
+The OpenAPI Enforcer Middleware allows you to configure your server how you choose.
 This document provides a best practice example that you can modify to meet your needs.

 ## Example